arktronic/sama/README.md

 - **MSTest**: Test runner and assertion library
 - **NSubstitute**: Mocking framework for creating test doubles with virtual methods
 - Tests follow the Arrange-Act-Assert (AAA) pattern
-- Unit tests use mocks to avoid network I/O and external dependencies
+- Unit and some integration tests use mocks to avoid network I/O and external dependencies

 ### Database Migrations